singularity-code/scim-endpoint/README.md

 ## configuration

-pimp the application.properties file included
+pimp the application.properties file included. the storage implementation class can be changed to the one you implemented. ssl can be configured.

 ##